Many people use eye cream as part of a daily routine to combat wrinkles and lines under the eyes that come with age.

 The researchers concluded that the aloe vera extract effectively rehydrated and re-invigorated the skin of 20 healthy female volunteers over the course of two weeks, indicating that aloe vera extract is a highly desirable ingredient in an under eye cream.

-Another method of fighting under eye bagginess and wrinkles is through antioxidants.
+Antioxidants can fight under eye bags and puffiness.
 Much of the damage that happens to skin comes from reactive oxygen species, which are both generated naturally and occur during exposure to stressors like sunlight.

 According to a 2002 article in the journal Antioxidants & Redox Signaling, oxidative damage plays a central role in many of the pathologies of the skin, including aging (4).
 However, antioxidants can prevent and even help reverse this damage.